Mistake #1: Assuming system repair involves reinstalling or upgrading the operating system

 Your best first step?

 Knowing exactly what’s wrong and avoiding trial and error remedies.
-Find a free system health scan that can pinpoint the real bottlenecks affecting your PC.
+Run a free system scan with System Mechanic Free to pinpoint the real bottlenecks affecting your PC.
 This one is excellent.

 Mistake #2: Doing scheduled or manual maintenance to prevent the need for system repair

-Believe it or not, your computer is processing several billion instructions…per second!
-So when things start to go wrong, they can quickly affect performance.
-Registry settings that become obsolete or include errors, memory getting trapped by greedy programs, interdependent program files scattered around the hard drive, unwanted programs sneaking into your start up menu, junk files and remnants building up – they are all happening as you work.
+Believe it or not, your computer is processing several billion instructions per second!
+So when things start to go wrong, such as registry errors that become obsolete or include mistakes, they can quickly affect performance.
+Memory getting trapped by greedy programs, interdependent program files scattered around the hard drive, unwanted programs sneaking into your startup menu, junk files and remnants building up – these issues are all unfolding as you work.
 And it’s all happening faster than you can possibly hope to keep up with it.

 Mistake #3: Thinking system repair is the answer to slow running programs